Torwoodlee Broch: Description

-Torwoodlee Broch is situated on the site of an earlier hillfort on the shoulder of a ridge.
-The hillfort is an irregular oval in shape, measuring about 137 metres by 136 metres.
-The broch itself lies on the southwest side of the fort and partly on top of the defences.
-The diameter of the broch is 23.2 metres and the outer wall is 5.2 metres thick.
-The central court has a diameter of about 12 metres.
+Torwoodlee Broch is situated on the site of an earlier hillfort on the shoulder of a ridge near Galashiels in the Scottish Borders.
+The hillfort is irregularly oval in shape, measuring about 137 by 136 metres (137 by 136 m).
+The broch itself lies on the southwest side of the fort and partly on top of its defences.

-The broch lies about two miles south of Bow Castle Broch.
+The broch is circular in plan, with an external diameter of about 23.2 m.
+Its outer wall measures approximately 5.2 m in thickness at the base, enclosing a central court about 12 m in diameter.
+Like other broch towers, it was built from large local stones arranged in a double-wall construction.
+Two concentric stone walls form a hollow cavity between them, allowing for internal stairs, guard chambers and galleries within the wall thickness while giving the structure considerable stability.

+The broch entrance survives as a stone-lined passage running through the thickness of the wall and opening into the central court.
+Such passages were typically narrow and roofed with stone lintels, allowing entry to be controlled and defended.
+Similar architectural features can be seen in well-preserved broch towers such as the Broch of Mousa in Shetland.

+Torwoodlee forms part of a wider landscape of broch sites in the region.
+The monument lies about 3.2 km south of Bow Castle Broch, suggesting that this part of the Scottish Borders once contained a network of fortified Iron Age settlements positioned to watch over movement through the surrounding valleys.

+Today the monument appears as a low circular mound of collapsed masonry within the earthworks of the earlier hillfort.
+The surviving foundations mark the footprint of what was once a substantial stone tower dominating the ridge.

 Excavations

 The broch was first cleared out by James Curle in 1891 at which time much Roman pottery and glass, together with a 1st-century AD coin were found inside it.

 It was systematically excavated in 1950 by Stuart Piggott.
 More Roman pottery and glass was found beneath the wall of the broch.
 The broch appears to have been built soon after the Romans withdrew from Scotland in about 100 AD, and was thrown down again shortly afterwards, perhaps by a Roman expedition preparing for the reoccupation of 140 AD.
 The many fragments of Roman material found in the broch might be explained as loot from the nearby legionary fort at Newstead (Trimontium).